2026 Home Insurance Market Stabilization: What the Latest Outlook Means for Your Rates

 Secure

-Why Rates Are Still Rising — Just More Slowly
+Why Rates Are Still Rising, Just More Slowly

-This is the fifth consecutive year of increases, and since 2021, cumulative premium growth has totaled approximately 46% nationally.
-Slower growth is progress — but it's not relief, especially for homeowners already stretched thin.
+This is the fifth consecutive year of increases.
+Slower growth is progress, but it's not relief, especially for homeowners already stretched thin.
+Our guide to why home insurance premiums keep rising covers all the forces at play.

 Factors Still Pushing Rates Higher